My first glimpse of Italy was a shroud of darkness spread out beneath the wings of an airbus.

 Just southwest of Florence, in Tuscany, you'll happen upon a fortified hill town called San Gimignano.
 No, it's not one of the most famous (or pronounceable) Italian destinations, but it's unspeakably beautiful.

 San Gimignano is surrounded by walls dating to the 13th century, and guarded by numerous high towers.
 For my Euros, though they may not be many, this is the real Italy you need to see: the small hillside hamlet commanding a view of the rippling countryside, seemingly unchanged for centuries.
-It really is like stepping into a time machine.
+It really is like stepping into another epoch.

 If you're not squeamish, there's another little surprise waiting for you in San Gimignano: a torture museum.
 Though morbid, it provides an accurate look at the darker side of the history that's so well-preserved in rural Tuscany.
 And you can always grab some gelato afterward to lift your spirits a bit.